zxstim/ksl-castle-raids/README.md

 # KSL Castle Raids
 ```
 You will use this file for your own submission later.
+### Step 2
-2. Review the attack kit, select one address for each plan from `CastleMap` contract then attack.
+Review the attack kit, select one address for each plan from `CastleMap` contract then attack.

+### Step 3
-3. Collect the `GOLD` token and the `GEM` NFT.
+Collect the `GOLD` token and the `GEM` NFT.
 For the last challenge, you need to break the contract.

+### Step 4
-4. Add the following to `your-name.md`:
+Add the following to `your-name.md`:
 ```
 My address: 0xabc...
-My attacked RaidTreasury: 0xabc...
+My attacked `RaidTreasury`: 0xabc...
-My attacked GemVault: 0xabc...
+My attacked `GemVault`: 0xabc...
-My attacked BanditFort: 0xabc...
+My attacked `BanditFort`: 0xabc...
-The broken banditLord: 0xabc...
+The broken `banditLord`: 0xabc...
 ```
-5. Open a PR and call over a Kaia team member to review your work.
+1. Open a PR and call over a Kaia team member to review your work.
-6. If accepted, we will give you the rewards.
+2. If accepted, we will give you the rewards.

+## For Kaia judge
+You can use [Kaiascan on Kairos](https://kairos.kaiascan.io) to check.
+- Participant should receive the `GOLD` token from the address of their attacked `RaidTreasury`
+- Participant should receive the `GEM` NFT from the address of their attacked `GemVault`
+- `banditLord` should not be this address `0x6FaFF29226219756aa40CE648dbc65FB41DE5F72` in the attacked `BanditFort`.
+There should be a transaction from the attacked `BanditFort` to another contract.

 ## Castle map address